 Sarah’s presentation reminds us of the areas that we need to take into account for localization.
 I think the best solution is to work with experts like Sarah!
 If Rosetta Stone were written today with creative and visual, they would need to take account of other localization aspects that local teams need to proactively address with the headquarters before content is created:

-The headquarters team may decide the overall creative direction for the world-wide campaign.
-However, not every creative works for each region.
+The headquarters team may decide the overall creative direction for the worldwide campaign.
+However, not every creative work for each region.
 Here is Apple’s global creative for iPhone in various countries:

 Content format localization

 Content comes in different formats: PDFs, Tweets, Images, Videos etc. When the content roadmap is presented and shared with the local teams, the local teams need to give some thought to what the campaign will look like and where the content will be syndicated.
 Understanding the campaign and syndication channels will help you determine the needed formats.